 Drama is taught throughout the school to A-level and is a popular option choice.
 There are two subject teachers and three peripatetic members of staff.

 Private Speech and Drama classes are available to pupils from Year 7 and above.
-Girls can be entered for examinations in spoken English, Acting or the speaking of Verse and Prose held by 'The London Academy of Music and Dramatic Art’ (LAMDA).
+Girls can be entered for examinations in Acting or the speaking of Verse and Prose held by 'The London Academy of Music and Dramatic Art’ (LAMDA).

 The aims of the department are: